alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 * You must have an Azure storage account.

-This code was written for Java 1.8 and Azure SDKs for Java.
+* The code was written for Java 1.8 and Azure SDKs for Java.

 ## Using the code